 To mention the results of the formula or cell references, we use the named range.
 It makes our formula easy and dynamic.
 We can easily remember the data range reference.
 Also, we can use the named range to navigate between the Excel sheets swiftly.
 Today we are going to learn how to delete this named range in an Excel spreadsheet.

-3 Quick Techniques to Delete Named Range in Excel
+How to Delete Named Range in Excel: 3 Quick Techniques

 Assuming that we have a worksheet with lots of named ranges.
 We want to delete some of them manually.